strandjs/IntroLabs/IntroClassFiles/Tools/IntroClass/LinuxCLI/LinuxCLI.md

 ![](attachments/lsKaliInstance.png)

-We can run strings on the exe in this directory.
+We can run the **strings** command on the executable in this directory.
 When programs are created there may be usage information, mentions of system libraries, and possible code comments.
 We use this all the time to attempt to identify what exactly a program is doing.

 <pre>strings ./exe | less</pre>